EDAG Worldwide

 As a result, necessary design decisions for SDV can be made early in the development process so that latency requirements are reliably met – whether for the realization of centralized, hardware-independent or even cloud-based features.
 In other words, security-related aspects and customer satisfaction are both covered.

-Are you also faced with the task of meeting critical latencies in your development projects?
-Then contact Dipl.-Ing (FH) Mario Maul, expert in architecture and networks at EDAG Engineering, to find out how the architecture design centered on the event chain developed by EDAG and INCHRON, the associated tool chain, and the practical expertise of the two partners can be used to improve the efficiency of your development processes in the field of SDV.
+Then talk to our experts from EDAG Engineering, Mario Maul, expert in Architecture & Networks, and INCHRON, Florian Mayer, timing expert for automotive embedded software, about how the jointly developed effect chain-centered architecture design and the associated toolchain, as well as the practical know-how of the two partners, can make your development processes in the field of SDV more efficient.
 Or download our white paper "To keep YOU in control of the latencies in the SDV (and not the other way around)" right here.
 It reveals further details on the functionality and added value this solution offers.
 Whitepaper Latenzen im SDV EN

 Download white paper now